Date of Next Review

 (b) Deliberately, recklessly or negligently engaging in research practices which do not comply with standards for research specified in the University's Code of Conduct for Research (D/2.6)

 (c) Making a false or fraudulent representation, or submitting falsified or fraudulent information or documentation, in connection with any University matter

-(d) Deliberately, recklessly, negligently or unlawfully disclosing confidential information relating to any University matter
+(d) Deliberately, recklessly, negligently or unlawfully accessing, using or disclosing confidential information relating to any University matter